Doorkee

 • Nationality;

-• Verification method selected (national ID, passport, or driver's licence);
+• Verification method selected (Emirates ID or passport)

 • Document details extracted during verification, including document ID number, full name as it appears on the document, and date of birth;